dsiproject/primefields-java/CONTRIBUTING.md

-# Contributing to Safecurves-Java
+# Contributing to PrimeFields-Java

-Contributions to Krypton should abide by the following guidelines:
+Contributions to PrimeFields should abide by the following guidelines:

 ## Git Conventions